jakelarson06/Python-Password-Generator/README.md

 This program is fully secure as it does not use the 'random' library, but the 'secrets' library instead.

 ### Future expansion
-I plan to implement a full GUI for easier use and eventually add this to a larger password manager program.
+I plan to implement a full GUI for easier use and eventually add this to a larger password manager program, with the password generator built into the program.